realA10001986/Dash-Gauges/README.md

 With the wiring in place, head to the Config Portal and set the option **_TCD connected by wire_**.
 On the TCD, the option "Control props connected by wire" must be set.

 >You can connect both the TCD and a Time Travel button to the Dash Gauges.
-But the button should not be pressed when the option **_TCD connected by wire_** is set, as it might yield unwanted results.
+However, the button should not be pressed when the option **_TCD connected by wire_** is set, as it might yield unwanted results.

 ## Home Assistant / MQTT